About Us

 Under data protection law, you have the right to change or withdraw your consent.
 Where we have no legitimate reason to continue to hold your information, you have the right to be forgotten.
 (Please note that your right for your Personal Data to be erased could be overridden by policy terms and conditions and our regulatory and legal based compliance requirements to retain such data).

-If you require further information on your Individual Rights or you wish to exercise your Individual Rights, please contact please contact the Compliance Director at compliance@cc-insure.com
+If you require further information on your Individual Rights or you wish to exercise your Individual Rights, please contact the Compliance Director at compliance@cc-insure.com

 Should you wish to obtain, transfer, update, rectify or delete your data please send your request to compliance@cc-insure.com.
 Upon receipt, your request will be actioned within one calendar month, or a suitable explanation for any delay, within ICO requirements will be put in writing to you.